Carol's Affiliations: Center for African Studies, Center for Latin American Studies, Gender, Sexuality, and Women's Studies

-Carol Mastrangelo Bové is Senior Lecturer in English at Pitt and Professor Emerita from Westminster College, PA, and has a Ph.D. in Comparative Literature.
+Carol Mastrangelo Bové is Teaching Professor in English at Pitt and Professor Emerita from Westminster College, PA, and has a Ph.D. in Comparative Literature.

 Teaching in Pitt’s English department is a great pleasure for me.
 Education has been a significant part of my life, from the fine public elementary school I attended in South Philadelphia--diverse in its student body for the time--to the excellent University of Pennsylvania—especially its programs in language and literature—and beyond.
 The first person in a working class second-generation Italian American family to attend college, I realized early on that education would be crucial to engagement in the world beyond the domestic lives of the females surrounding me.
 This realization has helped me to see what is at stake for many of my students in developing their potential.
 I try to contribute to the department’s high-quality curriculum by bringing opportunities for change and for a satisfying experience like my own to my students at Pitt.

 My book, Kristeva in America: Reimagining the Exceptional, was published by Palgrave Macmillan in 2020.
 My first, Language and Politics in Julia Kristeva: Literature, Art, Therapy, came out with SUNY Press in 2006.
 I have published several articles on Julia Kristeva and on other major figures in world literature and film, for example, Simone De Beauvoir, Jean Renoir, François Truffaut, and Sibilla Aleramo in such periodicals as The Journal of Modern Literature and Symplokē.
 My publications also include translations and critical editions of psychoanalytic and feminist literary criticism and theory including that of Claude Richard on American classics, Serge Doubrovsky on Proust, and Hélène Cixous on James Joyce.
 I teach courses in world literature, women’s studies, the short story, and detective fiction.